Imputed Income and Health Insurance Benefits

 Employees with a non-tax dependent child that will attain age 26 by the end of the taxable year, will be subject to imputed income for Federal, State, Social Security and Medicare tax purposes.

-The questions and answer excerpts below are taken from the Wisconsin Employee Trust Funds (ETF) document, Domestic Partner Benefits, ET-2370.
+The question and answer excerpts below are taken from the Wisconsin Department of Employee Trust Funds (ETF) document, Domestic Partner Benefits, ET-2370.
 Specific question numbers are referenced.
 The brackets [ ] indicate a correction or clarification.

 Q-32: How does the addition of my domestic partner and his/her eligible dependents to my group insurance affect my income taxes?